 3. Online Retailing

 If a firm offers goods on its website or e-commerce sites, it can be called online retailing.
-Online marketing usually involves more than one business with the buyer as the ultimate customer.
+Online marketing usually involves more than one business, with the buyer as the ultimate customer.

-Platforms such as Amazon.com, Pets Mart, or CDNow.com are some great examples of online retail.
+Platforms such as Amazon.com, Pets Mart, and CDNow.com are some great examples of online retail.
 Admittedly, it takes some investment to set up fully functioning online operations, and this is where online marketing and attractive advertising come in!

 Frequently, online marketing sees a lull in its sales and becomes a party to losses, with the number of discounts and offers offered consistently.

 A small, family-owned, independent retail format that often faces tough competition from well-established big businesses.
 Mom-and-pop stores can rarely afford fancy product marketing.